Skip to Main Content

 What Happened?

-A student was extracting bone marrow from an infected mouse when the bone marrow splashed into one of his eyes.
-The student had inserted the tip of a needle into the narrow end of one bone and attempted to flush the marrow into a centrifuge tube.
-He used too much force and splashed infected bone marrow directly into his eye.
-At the time of the accident the student was wearing gloves and a lab coat but no eye protection.
-He immediately stopped the procedure and flushed his eyes for 5 minutes at the eyewash station.
-The incident was reported to the lab manager who instructed the student to visit the Occupational Health and Safety Facility for further evaluation.
+While extracting bone marrow from an infected mouse, a student inserted a needle into the narrow end of the bone and attempted to flush the marrow into a centrifuge tube.
+Using excessive force, he caused infected bone marrow to splash directly into their eye.
+The student was wearing gloves and a lab coat, but no eye protection.
+They immediately stopped work, flushed both eyes at the eyewash station for 15 minutes, and reported the incident to the lab manager, who directed them to the Occupational Health and Safety Facility for evaluation.

 What Was The Cause?